neonbjb/tortoise-tts/README.md

 ## Apple Silicon

-On MacOS 13+ with M1/M2 chips you need to install the nighly version of pytorch, as stated in the official page you can do:
+On macOS 13+ with M1/M2 chips you need to install the nighly version of PyTorch, as stated in the official page you can do:

 ```shell
 pip3 install --pre torch torchvision torchaudio --index-url https://download.pytorch.org/whl/nightly/cpu